AviatrixSystems/Docs/HowTos/aws_dis_getting_started.rst

 Now that Aviatrix Controller instance has been launched, let’s login and go through the onboarding process.

-- Access the Controller console by going to https://[Controller_Public_IP] on a browser
+- Access the Controller console by going to https://[*Controller_Public_IP*] on a browser

-- Login with the username "admin" and the default password "Controller_Private_IP"
+- Log in with the username "admin" and the default password of your *Controller_Private_IP*

 - Enter your email address